Whenever we think chest pain, we think

 The symptoms of variant angina include:

-Variant angina is often treated with drugs called
+Variant angina is often treated with medications called

 Remember that many types of chest pain aren’t related to angina at all.
 For example,

-or inflammation of the lungs may also cause chest pain.
+injury,or inflammation of the lungs may also cause chest pain.
 However, there is no way for you, especially if you are at home and frightened, to distinguish one type of chest pain from another.
-Therefore, any chest pain you experience should be evaluated by a doctor right away.
+Therefore, any chest pain you experience should be evaluated by emergency medical services right away.
+It is important to note that you should not drive to the hospital.
+Emergency medical services begin life-saving treatment on the way to the hospital, which could save your life if you are having a heart attack.